Sometimes it remains a challenge to make that beautiful espresso.

 How many grams should your filter holder hold?

-Single filter basket: 8 to 12 grams of ground coffee
+Single filter basket: between 8 and 12 grams of ground coffee

-Double filter basket: 18 to 22 grams of ground coffee
+Double filter basket: between 18 and 22 grams of ground coffee

-Please note: these are guidelines.
-The exact amount will depend on your filter holder and personal taste preference.
+Note: These are guidelines.
+The exact amount will depend on your filter holder and personal taste .

 Koffieverdeler en tamper combinatie voor een efficiënte barista workflow.